 The weekly Cricket draw and game cancellations can be accessed on the Hamilton Cricket website, www.hamiltoncricket.co.nz or on their Facebook page www.fb.com/hamiltoncricketass

-For the weekly Hockey draw go to http://www.waikatohockey.org.nz/ From this page click on 'mini' at the top of the page and then go the 'draws' link on that page.
-(Winter sport only)
+We have several Football teams each year that are co-ordinated by Stephen Hine of the Knighton Junior Football Club.
+Coaches and/or managers will notify families of game times and locations.
+(Winter sport only).Click here for information about the 2019 Hockey season.
+For the weekly hockey draw, go to http://www.waikatohockey.org.nz/ From this page click on 'mini' at the top of the page and then go the 'draws' link on that page.

 Our goal at Knighton is to grow the sport of netball and our philosophy is based on fun, participation, skill development, teamwork and healthy competition.

 We offer the opportunity for children at Knighton to play in a netball team from year 4 to year 6 and this year we will be introducing Fun Ball to year 3 children.

 Each year level has a slightly different netball focus:

 • At year 3 we offer fun ball a fundamental skill development programme.

 • Year 4 players are introduced to the netball game.
 Here it is all about having fun, participating and learning ball handling skills and teamwork.
 Games are always on a Thursday afternoon.

 • At year 5 we develop the game more.
 Teams are put together based on mixed ability.
 We work with the strengths of players who have previously played, while also supporting new players to grow their game.
 Coaches try to further develop skills, introduce the idea of positional work and game understanding.
 Games are always on Thursday afternoon.